PublicGeyserConnect/MinecraftStatusBot/README.md

 Disables the automatically updating embed.

 `/playerlist enable alias`
 Enables an auto-updating embed showing the players on the specified server.
-This only works on by default on 1.19x or older servers, or 1.20 or newer servers that has the "hide-online-players" set to false.
-Some servers also use plugins to hide the players list.
 The bot will return a message if the server doesn't reveal its player list, and will not enable the embed.

 `/playerlist disable alias`
 Disables the specified embed.

-We also support notifying a specific role if a server is offline for 2 consecutive checks.

 `/notify enable`
 Enables the role notification system.